facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 |Predict word "W"| ```{key: "SEND", value: "W"}```|

 Here is an example of how to develop a customized agent.
-First of all, a name needs to be registered, here is "my_agent".
+First of all, a name needs to be registered, for example "my_agent".
 Next, override the agent functions according to the translation model.
 The functions that need to be overriden are listed in the `MyAgent` class as follow.
 The implementation should be done in this [directory](../eval/agents) in the local fairseq repository.